-- 5. Collections of living and dead specimens of Gudeoconcha sophiae magnifica total 76 and the limited data suggest a decline in numbers.
-Collection records indicate 45 specimens from between 1907 to 1915 but 29, predominantly dead specimens, between 1998 and 2002.
-During the latter three years of that period, no specimens were found on Mount Lidgbird despite collection efforts and it being present there in the past.
-Population size is estimated to be <500 individuals though there have been no recent surveys (J. Stanisic pers. comm.
-August 2013). - 6.
-The key threat to the Magnificent Helicarionid Land Snail is likely to be predation by introduced rats although the evidence is largely circumstantial.
-The Black Rat, Rattus rattus, also known as the Ship Rat, was accidentally introduced to the island in 1918 from a wrecked ship and was prolific across the Island by 1930 (Billing 1999)..
+- 6. The key threat to the Magnificent Helicarionid Land Snail is likely to be predation by introduced rats although the evidence is largely circumstantial.
+The Black Rat, Rattus rattus, also known as the Ship Rat, was accidentally introduced to the island in 1918 from a wrecked ship and was prolific across the Island by 1930 (Billing 1999).
 Rats are voracious predators of invertebrates and have been implicated in the extinction of at least 13 invertebrates, including two endemic land snails (Ponder 1997, in Lord Howe Island Board 2009).
 Ponder & Chapman (1999) reported that Black Rats prey extensively on the endangered Lord Howe Island Flax Snail, Placostylus bivaricosus, particularly on juvenile snails, and are considered to be a major predator to the species and a significant threat to its survival.
 Wilkinson & Priddel (2011) state that several species of land snails on Lord Howe Island, including Gudeoconcha sophiae magnifica, "are so threatened by rat predation, if rats are not removed they are likely to become extinct".
-The recovery plan for the Lord Howe Island Flax Snail (NSW NPWS 2001) also identifies habitat clearing and modification for development, predation and habitat disturbance by exotic bird fauna Common Blackbird (Turdus merula), Song Thrush (Turdus philomelos), domestic chickens), use of snail bait against the introduced Helix aspersa and trampling by cattle as threats to the survival of that species but most of these are associated with human habitation and may be less threatening to the Magnificent Helicarionid Land Snail because of its location on the higher parts of the island. - 7.
-Gudeoconcha sophiae magnifica Iredale is eligible to be listed as a Critically Endangered species as, in the opinion of the Scientific Committee, it is facing an extremely high risk of extinction in New South Wales in the immediate future as determined in accordance with the following criteria as prescribed by the Threatened Species Conservation Regulation 2010:
+The recovery plan for the Lord Howe Island Flax Snail (NSW NPWS 2001) also identifies habitat clearing and modification for development, predation and habitat disturbance by exotic bird fauna (Common Blackbird (Turdus merula), Song Thrush (Turdus philomelos), domestic chicken), use of snail bait against the introduced Garden Snail (Helix aspersa) and trampling by cattle as threats to the survival of that species but most of these are associated with human habitation and may be less threatening to the Magnificent Helicarionid Land Snail because of its location on the higher parts of the island. - 7.
+Gudeoconcha sophiae magnifica Iredale, 1944 is eligible to be listed as a Critically Endangered species as, in the opinion of the Scientific Committee, it is facing an extremely high risk of extinction in New South Wales in the immediate future as determined in accordance with the following criteria as prescribed by the Threatened Species Conservation Regulation 2010: